Operations

 Inbound influencers join the self-serving ambassador program, reducing the company’s admin load.
 And paid partnerships are usually collabs with bigger creators — involving thorough vetting, negotiating, and briefing.

-Campaign statistics: Deeper Sonars recruits over 7K+ ambassadors from 30+ countries.
+Deeper Sonars recruits over 7K+ ambassadors from 30+ countries.
 This, despite having only a total of 5 marketers on the team.

-Key takeaways: Deeper Sonars is an excellent example of how to build brand ambassador programs at scale.
+Deeper Sonars is an excellent example of how to build brand ambassador programs at scale.
 The crucial lesson you can mimic from their approach though is creating a self-serve program that keeps running like a well-oiled machine without admin load.
 Setting up and refining such an ambassador program might take some time, but the compounding results are worth it.

 Want to learn more about how Deeper Sonars finds, recruits, and manages its 7K+ ambassadors?
 Read our article that goes in-depth on their strategy.

-5. Last Crumb
+8. Last Crumb

-Campaign type: influencer product seeding.
+👉 Campaign type: Influencer product seeding

-Platform: TikTok
+👉 Platform: TikTok

 Last Crumb is a luxury cookie brand based in Los Angeles.
 Their business model is about getting customers to join their waitlist for buying cookies via email or SMS.
 Cookies sell out within minutes in exclusive batches sold to people who signed up.
 They used an influencer product seeding strategy to get Last Crumb cookies in the hands of every TikTok food influencer.